The Colts Committee shall appoint an adult Team Manager for each Team each season.

 In order to keep subscriptions to a minimum, OTCFC greatly appreciates all fundraising, sponsorship and donations.

-Player subscriptions will be held at the same price for the third season and are ;
+Player subscriptions have been held at the same price for the last 3 seasons, but in order to cover increasing overheads and winter training costs, subs are now ;

 By accepting the fee Olney Town Colts provide: